 A vital part of the adoption process is reviewing the financial policies of the adoption agency.
 Adoption fees can greatly vary between agencies, as well as policies regarding refunds.
 The most common complaints from adoptive parents arise from financial disputes, and the licensing authority for these agencies, Residential Child Care Licensing (RCCL), has limited authority to police such contracts.

 This means that prospective adoptive parents can best protect themselves by understanding the minimum standards relating to adoption fees and carefully reviewing the adoption policies of their individual chosen adoption agency.

 After the process is completed, a few things can shorten the adoption wait time.
-You can, however, take steps to shorten the overall time frame, and almost all come down to preparation.
+You can take steps to shorten the overall time frame, and it almost all comes down to preparation.

 As you explore adoption agencies, keep detailed notes and records of each one.
 Be sure to ask each agency how many successful placements they complete every year.
 An agency with more placements is more likely to quickly match you to a child than one that does very few placements.

 Remember, your adoption profile is your chance to sell yourself as a good prospective parent for the child.
 The better your adoption profile is, the more likely you will be to get a solid, quick match.

 Many aspects of the adoption process in Texas can be quite confusing and complex.
 Waiting on a match and getting ICPC approval can be frustrating and seems to take forever.
 Having an adoption attorney in your corner can help smooth over some of these legal road bumps.

 Your attorney can communicate on your behalf, guide you through the difficulties of home visits and background checks, and help ensure that all of your paperwork is properly completed and filed on time.
 They can also provide information and referrals to post-adoption services and other resources to help you make the most of your time as a new adoptive parent.